5 Components of a Turnkey Business

 The Marketing System

 All of those systems make up your marketing system.
-You want to document them all and make sure it’s measurable so that it’s producing the number of quality leads that you want.
+You want to document them all and make sure it’s measurable so it produces the number of quality leads you want.

 The Selling System

 Then we move to selling.
 This is lead conversion.
-Marketing is lead generation, selling is lead conversion.
-In your business, your selling system may be a transactional system like in a retail business, or it may be a consultative selling system like in professional services, or it may be a bidding or quoting system.
-Whatever it is, you want to define it, document it, and refine it.
+Marketing is lead generation, and selling is lead conversion.
+In your business, your selling system may be transactional, like in a retail business, consultative, like in professional services, or bidding or quoting.
+Whatever it is, define it, document it, and refine it.
 Build it out as your selling system.

 The Customer Fulfillment System

 The third core system is customer fulfillment.
 This is where you deliver your product or service.
-And you document here exactly how you do this to ensure that every time it’s done with excellence and quality, regardless of who is delivering it.
+And you document here exactly how you do this, so that every time it’s done with excellence and quality, regardless of who delivers it.

 These are the five major systems of a turnkey business.
 I want to encourage you as a business owner to build it, document it, and train people to operate it.
 If you document it well with checklists and measurable outcomes, you can train people to do it with excellence every single time.

 As a business coach, this is what I help people do.
 This is what business owners hire me to help them with.
-In fact, we have a program called the Business Acceleration Process that we take business owners systematically through to help them create turnkey businesses.
+In fact, we have a program called the Business Acceleration Process that systematically guides business owners to create turnkey businesses.

-I hope you found this to be helpful and hope it elevates your vision and mindset about what your business can be!
+I hope you found this helpful and that it elevates your vision and mindset about what your business can be!

 Glenn Smith is a sought-after Executive Coach with over two decades of experience.
 Recognized for his strategic insights and leadership training, Glenn has been a guiding force for more than a hundred successful small to mid-sized businesses.
 Merging data-driven strategies with profound insights into human behavior, he aids business owners and executives in realizing their fullest potential.
 A respected thought leader, Glenn has contributed to numerous business publications and is a popular keynote speaker.
 Outside his professional realm, Glenn cherishes family time and outdoor activities.
 He is a pilot with over 30 years of flight experience.
 He is also a professionally trained gunsmith and a firearms instructor.
 His dedication to fostering leadership and driving transformative change marks him as a premier figure in executive coaching.